-Continuing on from The small car is a smart choice’ post here are some cost or financial analysis for you to consider.
+Continuing on from The small car is a smart choice post here are some cost or financial analysis for you to consider.

 A small car that runs on 91 Octane or the base grade unleaded fuel for example only costs $1.00 per litre.
 The average fuel tank size according to my research for a mall car is about 45 litres.
 Hence $45 litres to fill up the car from empty.
-All measurements where typical work commute with a mix of city stop start with hills and high way travel.
+All measurements where typical work day commute with a mix of city stop start, hills and high way travel.
 Driving style used was typically keeping up with traffic as a result many throttle movements.

 Fuel consumption claims by manufacturers are rarely accurate as they are tested scientifically aka consistently so every car, SUV or truck use the same test for fuel consumption, great for science but in real life.
 Engine condition, fuel quality, traffic, acceleration, temperature, altitude, wind speed and driving style are just some of factors that can’t be taken into account in a test environment.
 For example my choice of city car claims an average of 6.7 litre per 100 kilometres where as I’m averaging 7.3 litres per 100 kilometres from a 1.5 litre 4 cylinder engine with an automatic transmission.
-The results from a oldish small car are very good.
+These results from a oldish small car are very good.

-The fuel consumption from my big car that requires a minimum of 95 Octane unleaded petrol claims an average of 11.4 litres but I can only get 13.2 litres per hundred regularly.
+The fuel consumption from my big car that requires a minimum of 95 Octane unleaded petrol claims an average of 11.4 litres but I can only get 13.2 litres per hundred consistently.
 The cost of 95 Octane petrol is about 15 cents extra so $1.15 per litre.
 Running lessor octane due to the mix of 95 and 91 due to lack of 95 Octane or higher saw a reading of 15.4 litres per hundred.
 Running on higher 98 Octane saw fuel steady at about 12.5 litres per 100 kilometres which was a surprise to me.
 Average tank size 80 litres and a 6 Cylinder 4.0 litre engine with a automatic transmission.

 Now to introduce the fuel consumption of my friends car that requires a minimum of 95 Octane unleaded petrol claims an average of 7.7 but she can only get 8.9 litres per hundred.
 (4 Cylinder 1.8 turbo litre engine automatic)